LaibinChang/WaterDiffusion/README.md

  Python test.py

 ## Notes
-We will upload the Full code here in the future.
-Thanks for your attention!

 If you encounter any difficulties in the testing process, please feel free to contact us at changlb666@163.com.